-For a population of only 360,000 people, Iceland has an enormous creative output.
+For a population of only around 380,000 people, Iceland has an enormous creative output.

-In honor of the event, let us introduce you to the local film industry, and explain how the spirit of Iceland shines through on the big screen, and behind the scenes too.
+Let us introduce you to the local film industry, and to the film and TV productions that make use of Iceland's landscapes.
+We want to show you how the spirit of Iceland shines through on the big screen, and behind the scenes too.

 This is a long list, and probably filed with some familiar names and landscapes: from 'The Secret Life of Walter Mitty', in which Iceland stood in for Greenland and Nepal, to 'Eurovision Song Contest: The Story of Fire Saga', in which Will Ferrell plays an Icelandic musician aiming for Eurovision glory.